CaffeineViking/vkhr/readme.md

         * you might have to retarget the VS solution to your SDK
     * **GNU Makefiles:** `premake5 gmake` or just call `make all/run`.
 7. Build as usual in your platform, and run with `bin/vkhr <scene>`.

+### Distribution

+**Install:** if you're on Arch Linux it's as simple as running `makepkg -i`.

+For Windows just call `make distribute` for a "portable" ZIP archive.

+The client then only needs a working Vulkan runtime to start `vkhr`.

 System Requirements
 -------------------